HL7/fhir-mCODE-ig/input/pagecontent/conformance.md

 Additionally, each mCODE participant SHOULD support all profiles defined in mCODE unless the participant does not anticipate supplying or consuming a certain type of data, usually by virtue of playing a limited or specialized role in clinical or information workflows.
 For example, a Genomics Laboratory may support GenomicsReport, but not vital signs or staging.

-Each mCODE participant MUST publish a FHIR CapabilityStatement listing their supported profiles, by declaring the profile in CapabilityStatement.rest.resource.supportedProfile.
+Each mCODE participant SHALL publish a FHIR CapabilityStatement listing their supported profiles, by declaring the profile in CapabilityStatement.rest.resource.supportedProfile.

 Supporting a profile requires implementation of certain behaviors.
-In particular, mCODE Data Senders MUST:
+In particular, mCODE Data Senders SHALL:

 1. Mark resources with profile assertions documenting the profile(s) they conform to, by populating meta.profile.
 2. Support searching by the _profile parameter for the declared profiles.